UNINETTSigma2/documentation/software/containers.md

 1. how to run a container in a job script
 2. how to execute a command from inside a container: `singularity exec <image-name>.sif <command>`
 3. that the container runs it's own operating system (using the same kernel as the host)
-4. that the current directory is mounted in the container by default, which means that it will have access to input files etc. located in this directory (you will have read/write permissions according to your own user)
+4. that your `$HOME` directory is mounted in the container by default, which means that it will have access to input files etc. located somewhere in this directory (you will have read/write permissions according to your own user)

 First we pull a "hello world" Singularity image from Singularity-Hub.
 This we need